saranobrega/Document-Processing-Project-/README.md

-# Object detection - Document Processing Project
+# Object detection - Document Understanding Project
 Implementing the Faster-RCNN model for an object detection project.
 The goal is to detect main features in document images, namely headers, tables, footers and order line items.